Project 2

 • "A photograph of a man lounging under a tree on a summer afternoon, golden hour, cinematic bokeh, sepia colors."

-• "A cartoon illustration of watermelon hugging a tomato, vibrant colors and radiating lines of energy."
+• "A minimalist cartoon illustration of watermelon hugging a tomato, vibrant pop-art colors, radiating lines of energy."

 Use very descriptive language, references to specific art styles, camera terms, or art media.
 You can alter the prompt if the results aren't to your liking, and remember that Midjourney has very specific parameters to help guide the resulting images.